 How to Create Multiple SSID in DD-WRT

-Login your DDWRT WiFi router.
+Login to your DDWRT WiFi router.

-Go to Wireless tab- Basic Settings
+Go to the Wireless tab- Basic Settings

-Click Add button under Virtual interfaces option.
+Click Add button under the Virtual interfaces option.

 Virtual Interfaces wl0.1 SSID (dd-wrt-vap]